Waoweens/PAM-FDKey/README.md

 # PAM-FDKey

+> [!CAUTION]
+> this project is in the early stages and is not ready for use AT ALL.

 use a flash drive as a key for your computer

 this comes in 2 parts: the PAM module and the daemon